peteroupc/encoding/docs/PeterO.Text.CharacterReader.md

         bool errorThrow,
         bool dontSkipUtf8Bom);

-Initializes a new instance of the CharacterReader class.
+Initializes a new instance of the class.

 <b>Parameters:</b>